clatworthylab/bowerbird/README.md

 # Number of geneset clusters:  10
 ```

-## Different ways of loading in genesets
+## Examples of different ways of loading in genesets

-Doing some manual editing of a predefined geneset.
+Example 1) Doing some manual editing of a predefined geneset.
 ```R
 library(bowerbird)
 # download from msigdb website